slietar/obj-reuse/readme.md

 # obj-reuse

-This package process an object to reuse existing references when those are unchanged.
+This package processes objects to reuse existing references when those are unchanged.
 It is useful when the data producer provides a new object for each update but the data consumer relies on shallow testing for optimization, such as [React's `memo` function](https://react.dev/reference/react/memo).

 It has support for the following objects:

 - `Array`
 - `Object` (including objects with a null prototype)
-- `Map` (reusing the value only)
+- `Map` (reusing the value only as it is impossible to tell which key was which)
 - `Date`
 - `RegExp`
 - `URL`